liqd/adhocracy3/docs/source/Code_Review_Process.rst

     ^# REVIEW[mf]: .*

-where ``mf`` is the delevloper shortcut of the developer that adds the comment.
+where ``mf`` is the developer shortcut of the developer that adds the comment.
 While this information may also be available from ``git blame`` it is convenient to have it right there.